-Vision 2030, a roadmap for California Community Colleges, envisions a more inclusive higher education system for all Californians.
-The vision aims to provide access points for every learner, regardless of race, ethnicity, region, class, or gender.
-It emphasizes tailored support and exit points, allowing students to transition to transfer programs, complete a community college baccalaureate, or secure employment with family-sustaining wages.[7]
+Vision 2030 Alignment with the Vision for Success, Vision for Success Reaffirmed, and the Governor's Roadmap community college baccalaureate, or secure employment with familysustaining wages.
 Furthermore, Vision 2030 serves as a framework for urgent action in the field.
-It provides guidance for practice, the development of systems to eliminate barriers, resource development for fiscal sustainability, and policy reform aimed at unlocking potential.[8]
+It provides guidance for practice, the development of systems to eliminate barriers, resource development for fiscal sustainability, and policy reform aimed at unlocking potential.